• Skip to primary navigation

 Instructions

 • Turn on the Instant Pot and select the "Sauté" mode.
-Heat 2 tbsp butter in the pot.
+Heat 2 tablespoon butter in the pot.
 Add chopped onions.
 Sauté until they turn translucent.

 • Add ginger garlic paste, and sauté for another minute.
 Now, add bell pepper and sauté for a couple of minutes.